Resume Tips

 3. Use Bullet Points to Highlight Achievements

-Instead of listing the duties of your job make sure you highlight tangible accomplishments and tangible results.
-Use bullet points to make your achievements easy to read and interesting to potential employers.
+Instead of simply listing your duties instead, emphasize tangible accomplishments and tangible results.
+Utilize bullet points to make these accomplishments easy to read and interesting for prospective employers.

 4. Emphasize Transferable Skills

-Highlight transferable skills that would be beneficial in the envisioned role or industry.
-These could be skills such as leadership, communication, problem-solving, and teamwork.
-This showcases your adaptability and ability to work in a variety of roles.
+Highlight transferable skills that would be useful in the desired job or in the industry.
+They could include capabilities like communication, leadership, problem-solving, and teamwork.
+This showcases your adaptability and ability to work in a variety of positions.

 5. Keep It Concise and Well-Structured

-Be sure that your resume is short with short paragraphs and arranging information into sections with appropriate headings.
-Employ bold, italics or other fonts to highlight crucial details but try not to overwhelm the reader with excessive formatting.
+Be sure that your resume is short by using brief sentences and arranging information into sections with appropriate headings.
+Employ bold, italics or other fonts in order to draw attention to key details but avoid overwhelming readers with overly complicated formatting.

 6. Proofread for Errors